History of the Indian National Congress: UPA governments (2004–2014)

+Defeats at national level (2014–present)

 By the 2014 Lok Sabha elections, the party had lost much of its popular support, mainly because of several years of poor economic conditions in the country, and growing discontent over a series of corruption allegations involving government officials, including the 2G spectrum case and the Indian coal allocation scam.
 Congress won only 44 seats in the Lok Sabha, compared to the 336 of the BJP and its allies The UPA suffered heavy defeat, which was its worst-ever performance in a national election with its vote share dipping below 20 per cent for the first time.
-Narendra Modi succeeded Singh as Prime Minister as the head of the National Democratic Alliance.
+Narendra Modi succeeded Singh as prime minister as the head of the National Democratic Alliance.
 Sonia Gandhi retired as party president in December 2017, having served for a record nineteen years.
 She was succeeded by her son Rahul Gandhi, who was elected unopposed in the 2017 INC presidential election.

 Rahul Gandhi resigned from his post after the 2019 Indian general election, due to the party's dismal performance.
 Following Gandhi's resignation, party leaders began deliberations for a suitable candidate to replace him.
 The Congress Working Committee met on 10 August to make a final decision on the matter and passed a resolution asking Sonia Gandhi to take over as interim president until a consensus candidate could be picked.
-Adhir Ranjan Chowdhury is the Leader of the Opposition in Lok Sabha.
-Gaurav Gogoi is deputy leader in Lok Sabha, Ravneet Singh Bittu is whip.
+Rahul Gandhi is the Leader of the Opposition in Lok Sabha.
+Gaurav Gogoi is deputy leader in Lok Sabha.
 Based on an analysis of the candidates' poll affidavits, a report by the National Election Watch (NEW) and the Association for Democratic Reforms (ADR) says that, the Congress has highest political defection since 2014.
 According to the report, a total of 222 electoral candidates have left the Congress to join other parties during polls held between 2014 and 2021, whereas 177 MPs and MLAs quit the party.
 Defection resulted loss of its established governments in Arunachal Pradesh, Madhya Pradesh, Goa, Karnataka, Puducherry (UT), and Manipur.

+In September 2022, the party launched the Bharat Jodo Yatra, a padayatra from the southern tip of India at Kanyakumari to the northernmost territory of Kashmir, led by Rahul Gandhi.
+In October, the working committee held the 2022 INC Presidential Election.
+Sonia Gandhi and Rahul Gandhi both declined to contest, and Mallikarjun Kharge and Shashi Tharoor emerged as the main contenders.
+Kharge secured 84.14% of the votes, becoming the first non-Gandhi president in 24 years.

+In July 2023, the congress, along with 25 political parties made an opposition unity alliance named the Indian National Developmental Inclusive Alliance (known by its backronym as the I.N.D.I.A. alliance) for the 2024 general election against the NDA government.
+The alliance includes major national and regional parties such as the Trinamool Congress, AAP, RJD, CPIM, and DMK.